Skip to main content

 • <database_name> — name of the receiving database;

-• <port> — port of the cluster in which the receiving database resides;
+• <port> — port of the cluster where the receiving database resides;

-5. Create a subscription in the receiving database on behalf of a user with role dbaas_replication:
+5. Create a subscription in the receiving database on behalf of a user with the dbaas_replication role:

 CREATE SUBSCRIPTION <subscription_name> CONNECTION